isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [Blender](www.blender.org) - In video editing mode, this is the best non-linear, non-destructive video editor in the FOSS world.
 Can do everything, including digital stabilization of shaky footage color correction/grading, overlays, 3D animations, etc. If you want to do professional video production or computer animation, this is the FOSS tool for you.
 [Linux, Mac, Windows]

 #### Audio Editing
 - [Audacity](http://www.audacityteam.org/) - Easy to use, but powerful multi-track audio editor and recorder.
 Great for podcasts, etc. Many plugins for audio effects and analysis.
+I generally use Audacity for all my normal audio editing needs.
 [Linux, Mac, Windows]
 - [Ardour](http://ardour.org/) - Ardour is what is called a DAW (Digital Audio Workstation).
 As such, it's more complex than Audacity, but also potentially more powerful.
 If you really want to be doing full-fledged audio production, then this is what you should be using.
 Do note that while Ardour is still technically FOSS, they only offer the source code (to be compiled by you) for "free".
 You have to donate a small sum to get the pre-compiled binaries for your OS.
 [Linux, Mac, Windows version forthcoming]

 #### Multimedia Players/Converters